Dale Carnegie

 important than the clothes one wears on one's back.

-The man who goes farthest is generally the one who is willing to do and dare.
+The person who goes farthest is generally the one who is willing to do and dare.

 The sure-thing boat never gets far from shore.